hyperledger/firefly/docs/reference/types/includes/subscription_description.md

 (if you are using the WebSocket transport).
 However, delivery order is not assured between two subscription.

-### Subscriptions vs. Connections
+### Subscriptions and workload balancing

-You can have multiple scaled application copies of a single application, all running in parallel.
+You can have multiple scaled runtime instances of a single application, all running in parallel.
 These instances of the application all share a single subscription.

 > Each event is only delivered once to the subscription, regardless of how
 > many instances of your application connect to FireFly.

+With multiple WebSocket connections active on a single subscription, each event might be delivered to different instance of your application.
+This means workload is balanced across your instances.
+However, each event still needs to be acknowledged, so delivery processing order can still be maintained within your application database state.

 If you have multiple different applications all needing their own copy of the same event, then you need to configure a separate subscription